2600hz/make-busy/README.md

 ## Intended workflow

-1. Define and name the TestCase
+1. Define and name test case
-2. Define and name the test
+2. Define and name test
 3. Do LOG_CONSOLE=1 ./run-test path_to_test.php, and see what's going on
 4. Ensure newly defined test can run successfuly in sequential calls and it cleanups after itself
 5. Ensure newly defined test can run successfuly in freshly created environment: CLEAN=1 LOG_CONSOLE=1 ./run-test path_to_test.php